 In this section

-ChIPS is a vibrant adolescent peer support program, which offers a wide range of opportunities for young people who are:
+ChIPS is a vibrant peer support program for young people, led by young people, which offers a wide range of opportunities for members who are:

 Eight Week Groups meet weekly for 1.5 hours and use music,art, games and discussion to explore living with chronic illness.
 The Intensive Groups use the same mediums and are held over two days in the school holidays, allowing young people who do not live close to RCH to attend.
-Each group is facilitated by ChIPS staff, a senior ChIPS member and contains approximately six to ten young people.
+Each group contains approximately six to ten young people and is facilitated by ChIPS staff and seniour ChIPS members.

 Topics are participant directed and can include: